nietras/nietras.github.io/_posts/2020-05-20-Microsoft-build-2020.md

 Now this is a big improvement from the old Team Explorer with less navigation.
 Unfortunately, keyboard navigation support is very poor.
-Below you can see how I am desperately trying to tab my way to the commit message field... an excersize in futility. 🤦‍
+Below you can see how I am desperately trying to tab my way to the commit message field... an exersize in futility. 🤦‍

 ![New Git user experience keyboard navigation 🤦‍]({{ site.baseurl }}/images/2020-05-Microsoft-build-2020/vs2019-new-git-user-experience-keyboard-navigation.gif)